 Who will be there?

-A full list of the speakers is available on the Affiliate World Asia 2016 website.
+The team at AWC has gone all-out this year!
+You can find a full list of the 30+ speakers on the Affiliate World Asia 2017 website.
 Highlights include:

 - Neil Patel: You’ve probably heard of this crazy-prolific entrepreneur.
 If not, you’ve likely heard of his products/properties: Crazy Egg, Quick Sprout, KISSmetrics, Hello Bar… or maybe you’ve read his writing in the New York Times and HubSpot.
-Neil Patel was the keynote at Affiliate World Europe earlier this year and is not to be missed.
-Connect with Neil Patel: @neilpatel
+This will be his third AWC speech and, like the rest, it's not to be missed.

 This is you – but it’s more than that.
 This conference is for the top of the crop.
 You’ll find worthy counterparts for intense discussions about concepts or problems that have been troubling you.
 You’ll meet other full-time affiliates who have established businesses across numerous verticals with unique strategies to help them grow.
 The conference is slick and well-designed.
 Affiliate World Asia delivers a valuable experience with a level of polish that few other conferences in the affiliate world can rival.